Mike-OxHuge/random-people/readme.md

 // set options
 const options = {
-	amount: 5, // always number, or string convertible to number
+	amount: 5, // always number, or string convertible to number, required
-	gender: "rnd", // 'm' or 'f' or 'rnd', case insensitive
+	gender: "rnd", // 'm' or 'f' or 'rnd', case insensitive, required
-	withPhoto: true, // true or false
+	withPhoto: true, // Boolean true or false, not required };
-};

 // declare variable and assign value to it